HAM3131/osu-2.2/systems_i/info.md

 BY SUBMITTING THIS FILE TO CARMEN, I CERTIFY THAT I HAVE STRICTLY ADHERED TO THE TENURES OF THE OHIO STATE UNIVERSITY’S ACADEMIC INTEGRITY POLICY WITH RESPECT TO THIS ASSIGNMENT.
 ```

+## Tools
+I have created the `file_transfer.bat` and `ssh_stdlinux.bat` files to assist with connecting to the stdlinux setup.
+The former will connect via SFTP to transfer files to and from the local and remote computers.
+The latter will connect via ssh to the terminal.
+Ivanti must be connected to use either.

 ## Grading
 Category | Percentage
 --- | ---